 By spending most time indoors, we deprive ourselves of the healing and relaxing power of the sun.
 That’s why you should go out at least during your lunch break.
 Sun rays have been found to reduce blood pressure, increase oxygen content in your blood, and help to cure depression.
 Keep it in mind and go get some sun.

 11. Drink green or white tea

 Drinking green or white tea won’t give you a huge energy boost, but it’ll put you in a relaxed yet productive state.
 You can drink up to 4 cups of tea per day and still feel outstanding.
 Green tea contains mild amounts of Theanine, which promotes calming Alpha waves in the brain.

 Drinking coffee puts you in a state of anxiety and frantic productivity, and it’s addictive.
 Paired with sugar, it’s the no. 2 health hazard in the office environment (no. 1 is slumping for 3 hours at a stretch).
 If you respect your health and want to feel calm, avoid drinking coffee.
 I know you have your justifications about why you can’t do it.
 But try it for just 14 days.
 When the withdrawal symptoms subside, you will know what balanced energy means.

 13. Avoid stress-inducing foods (especially sugar)

-If you want to feel more relaxed, you should avoid:
+If you want to feel more relaxed, avoid: